Vultee BT-13 Valiant: Popular culture

 Aichi D3A replica at the Geneseo Airshow.
 In 1968 a Vultee BT-13 Valiant (N56867) was converted to a Val replica for use in the filming of the movie "Tora!
 Tora!
 Tora!", flown as Val "AI-244" (Carrier Akagi).
-The BT-13 has been maintained in that configuration ever since, and is now flown at airshows as "BI-211" with markings of Carrier Soryu.
+The BT-13 has been maintained in that configuration ever since, and is now flown at airshows as "BI-211" with markings of Carrier Sōryū.

 BTs were used by Twentieth Century Fox in the 1970 motion picture "Tora!
 Tora!
 Tora!", converted to look like Aichi D3A Vals.

 After filming, the studio sold or donated the altered aircraft.